GCIV is always seeking volunteer home-stay hosts for an Open World delegations.

 In addition to targeting decision makers and opinion leaders—especially those at the regional and local levels—Open World recruits delegates who are relatively young (the average age is 38), and politically, ethnically, and geographically diverse.
 Women have made up 51 percent of Open World delegates over the life of the program.

-Contact Irene Bailey to be added to the pool of home-stay hosts for these delegations.
+Contact Shell Stuart to be added to the pool of home-stay hosts for these delegations.